 If you're looking for a TAS on the Nintendo DS remake, you can watch it here.

-Since this movie was made using Mupen, with the m64 file converted to the bk2 format, you can download the original m64 file here.
+Since this movie was made using Mupen, with the m64 file converted to the bk2 format, you can download the original m64 file under the publication page.
 Timing for the m64 file is around 04:16.4.